nytlyquest/alx-system_engineering-devops/0x00-shell_basics/README.md

 **11-lists** long format list of content in multiple directories
 **12-file_type** displays the type of file
 **13-symbolic_link** creates a symbolic link
+**14-copy_html** copies all html files from current to parent directory if they do not exist or a newer